 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

 Santorini is Greece’s postcard island, with its white-domed churches, blue painted doors, sleeping cats and bougainvillea-strewn terraces, all set against the backdrop of the deep blue Aegean Sea.
 The island’s biggest and busiest town is Fira (also known as Thera), and when you visit Santorini, you’re likely to pass through Fira at some point.

 Fira is where cruise ship tenders dock and where you’ll find the majority of hotels, nightlife, shopping and services.
 Perched on a 220-metre-high cliff, Fira’s views are spectacular, but that’s not all it has to offer – here’s my pick of the best things to do in Fira, Santorini.

 The best things to do in Fira, Santorini

 Escape the crowds in the backstreets

-There’s no doubt that Fira is one of Santorini’s busiest spots, and when three or more cruise ships are docked at once the streets can be packed solid.
-But if you head away from the main shopping area it doesn’t take long to find a quiet spot.
-There’s a maze of winding backstreets to explore, passing hidden chapels, arching doorways and sunbathing cats.
+There’s no doubt that Fira is one of Santorini’s busiest spots, and when three or more cruise ships are docked there at once the streets can be packed with people.
+But if you head away from the busiest spots – the area outside the Orthodox Cathedral, the cable car station and the main shopping area – it doesn’t take you long to find a quiet spot.

 Learn about Santorini’s history